What process gives you the most headache?

 We are a small company around $10 million.
 The process that gives me the most headache is Cashflow Forecasting.
 It is an area that is cumbersome to calculate manually and therefore should be handled by our ERP system.
 However all the streams flowing into our ERP system need to be analyzed and cleaned-up.

-The headache will depend on the size of the company and the nature of the operations.
-For a company with foreign operations - getting the consolidation right can be a nightmare.
+The headache will depend on the size of the company and the nature of the

 The more complex the organization - the more the issues relating to external reporting issues.